esl-epfl/x-heep/docs/source/Peripherals/SPI.md

 _DUMMY_ mode refers to a period where the _SPI Host IP_ sends _SCK_ pulses without reading or sending any data.
 The number of _SCK_ pulses is determined by the `len` field.
-For example, to send 10 _SCK_ pulses, `len` must be set to 10 (seems evident, but better safe than sorry).
+For example, to send 10 _SCK_ pulses, `len` must be set to 10 (seems evident, but I rather put it explicitly).

 ```{note}
 There are no _Dual_ or _Quad_ speeds for _Bidirectional_ mode because the _SPI Host IP_